tanjawi-code/Teacher-App/README.md

 ---
 ## To-Do list.
 - [  ] Make things more clear and simple.
-- [  ] Improve Showing statistics for class and for students.
 - [  ] Work more on SQLite.
+- [  ] Add updating students' details in SQLite.
 ---
 ## Problems need to be fixed.
 - Fix the problem in student statistics button. when you press cancel the program show that student is not found.